OctopusDeploy/blog/blog/2017-06/wildfly-vault.md

 When dealing with sensitive information like passwords, [Octopus Deploy provides you with the ability to encrypt and save these values](https://octopus.com/docs/deploying-applications/variables/sensitive-variables) to ensure they remain secure.

-If these passwords are for external systems like database servers, it is not uncommon to have to decrypt the passwords and store them in plain text in a configuration file somewhere to allow the password to be used to make an actual connection.
-But saving sensitive information in plain text is not ideal, because it makes it vulnerable to a host of unsophisticated attacks like looking over someone's shoulder as they edit the configuration file, or catching the contents of the contents file as it is shared in a chat system, email or posted to a help forum.
+If these passwords are for external systems like database servers, it is not uncommon to have to decrypt the passwords and store them in plain text in a configuration file somewhere to allow the password to actually be used.
+But saving sensitive information in plain text is not ideal, because it makes it vulnerable to a host of unsophisticated attacks like looking over someone's shoulder as they edit the configuration file, or catching the contents of the contents file as it is shared in a chat system, email or posted to a help forum, or checked into the history of a version control system.

 WildFly mitigates a number of these vulnerabilities by placing sensitive information into a [vault](https://developer.jboss.org/wiki/JBossAS7SecuringPasswords).